- Becoming a Licensed Contractor Booklet

 - Substantial college or university course work in accounting, architecture, business, construction technology, drafting, economics, engineering, mathematics, or physics.

 - A maximum of three years upon submission of any of the following:

 - A Certificate of Completion of Apprenticeship from an accredited apprenticeship program or a certified statement of completion of apprenticeship training from a union in the classification for which application is being made.
 (Division of Apprenticeship Standards) is an important link;

-- Submission of transcripts for a four-year degree from an accredited college or university in architecture, construction technology, or any field of engineering that is directly related to the classification for which application is being made; or
+- Submission of official transcripts for a four-year degree from an accredited college or university in architecture, construction technology, or any field of engineering that is directly related to the classification for which application is being made; or

-- Submission of transcripts for a four-year degree from an accredited college or university in the field of horticulture or landscape horticulture for the Landscaping (C-27) classification.
+- Submission of official transcripts for a four-year degree from an accredited college or university in the field of horticulture or landscape horticulture for the Landscaping (C-27) classification.

 Many community colleges and private schools offer instruction in vocational education.
 You can contact your local community college for information about classes.
 Private vocational schools should be investigated carefully before paying tuition.